Before you can be successful with any business endeavour, you need to do a complete target market analysis to determine

 14. Who had these customers before you?

-By determining who had these customers before you, your company can learn from their mistakes in order to retain these customers for the long run.
+By determining who had these customers before you, your company can learn from their mistakes in order to retain these customers in the long run.

 15. What are their biggest objections to using your service or product?

 This may be the most crucial question you need to answer.
 Without answering this question, you will never get the conversions for your business that you want and expect.

 Once you have defined your target audience, your company will be able to create highly-marketed marketing campaigns.
 These will help increase brand awareness and encourage brand loyalty.